Competing to Win? Prepare Differently!

-Has your team, collectively and individually, gained sufficient insight into your customers, customer’s customers, suppliers, strategic partners, etc. to identify their problems, opportunities and strategic decision dilemmas?
-If not, how do you expect to have the insight for strategies that will actually create “market demand?”
+Do you remember market demand?
+Are you ready for strategic combat?
+Has your team, collectively and individually, gained sufficient insight into your customers, customers’ customers, suppliers, and strategic partners to identify their problems, opportunities, and strategic decision dilemmas?
+If not, how do you expect to have the insight for strategies that will actually create market demand?

 The Evidence is Clear

 Let’s look at two different strategic approaches.
-One is plainly more sustainable, more consistently effective.
+One is plainly more sustainable and more consistently effective.

 Pursuing growth for growth’s sake; cutting costs to defend profits; changing players to shake things up; innovating for image and to be first…

-Capitalizing on unique, in-depth understanding of the entire demand chain – that uniquely fulfills the needs of all business partners; the path to identifying clear value propositions…
+Capitalizing on a unique, in-depth understanding of the entire demand chain—one that uniquely fulfills the needs of all business partners; identifying clear value propositions…

-The latter is the key to strategic, sustainable competitive success.
-Exciting, market changing strategies involve making the right choices up front – doing the insightful pre-work, involving all strategy participants in doing the work.
+The latter is the key to strategic, sustainable, competitive success.
+Exciting market-changing strategies involve making the right choices up-front: doing the insightful prework and involving all strategy participants in the process.

 The Power is in Strategic Thinking

-First – start differentiating between strategic planning and strategic thinking.
-Strategic Planning is the process of documenting the outcome of strategic thinking, right?
-Do you give your team the opportunity to spend time thinking strategically ahead of the planning process?
-Do you set the tone to get new ideas, or do you fall into the trap of trying to solve the same problem year after year?
-Imagine your team being free to dream and inspire each other without the pressure of a documented deliverable.
-Set the expectation and give your team the time it needs to consume new data, and create and digest new ideas.
-Break your old habits of sending pre-reads that don’t get read.
-Establish pre-planning discussion sessions to swap ideas in a truly judgement free zone.
-Encourage and reward new thoughts – discourage the same old gripes and rumination on tired ideas.
-Give your leaders license to bring up something new – and start with a new idea from you to set the tone!
+Imagine your team members being free to dream and inspire each other without the pressure of a documented deliverable.
+Set the expectation for creativity, fact-based insight, and intuitive discussions.
+Give your team the time it needs to consume new data and create and digest new ideas.
+Break your old habit of sending pre-reads that don’t get read.
+Establish preplanning discussion sessions to swap ideas in a truly judgment-free zone.
+Encourage and reward new thoughts; discourage the same old gripes and tired ideas.
+Give your leaders license to bring up something new—and set the tone with a new idea of your own!

-If your company is under pressure from a market leading competitor, prioritize on obtaining, analyzing and discussing line-level intel on them.
-I’m guessing your sales team has some great ideas on how to compete in the market place that they’ve been itching to share.
+If your company is under pressure from a market-leading competitor, prioritize obtaining, analyzing, and discussing front- line-level intel.
+Here’s a simple example: one of our clients monitored the number of cars in a manufacturing competitor’s employee parking lots; this helped verify some unclear industry production volume data and trends.
+I’m guessing your sales team has been itching to share some great ideas on how to compete in the marketplace.
 Imagine unfiltered access to those ideas!
 We’ve seen great ideas bubble up from those team members who spend most of their days interacting with customers.
-A simple competitive intel example: one of our clients monitored the number of cars in a manufacturing competitor’s employee parking lots – this helped verify some unclear industry production volume data.

 Test Discovery with Data

-Another common pitfall in looking at internal data – if your leaders don’t believe in the validity of the data, they’ll discount the power of the information.
-Poll your leaders about the accuracy of the underlying data you use to report Key Performance Metrics (KPIs).
-Drill down to the main point so that you can all get on board with how you’ll measure success.
-Try not to fall in the trap of “same as last year” – raise your gaze to clarify your vision of the future.
+Beware of depending too much on internal data.
+If your leaders don’t believe in its validity, they’ll discount the power of the information.
+Poll your leaders about the accuracy of the under- lying data you use to report KPIs.
+Drill down to the main point so you can all get on board with how you’ll measure success.
+Try not to fall into the trap of “same improvement as last year.”
+Raise your gaze to clarify your vision of the future.

 Take Action